 The later medieval mace heads looked similar to the design of a dart flight.
 Medieval maces were light weapons and they had a security chain at the bottom of the handle for the soldiers wrist to stop the weapon being lost in close combat fighting situations.

 Medieval Maces were often used in ceremonies by clerics, lawyers and royalty, it was also a weapon that was commonly associated with the medieval knight, used in medieval tournaments in melee and joust contests.

-During the medieval period mace weapons were being upgraded along with other medieval weapons and during the Gothic period the Gothic mace was introduced, it had a thicker shaft in the grip area and a guard and pommel was added that was similar to what you would find on a medieval sword handle.
+During the medieval period, mace weapons were being upgraded along with other medieval weapons and during the Gothic period the Gothic mace was introduced, it had a thicker shaft in the grip area and a guard and pommel were added that was similar to what you would find on a medieval sword handle.

 Medieval maces were believed to have been used in the 10th century and they are depicted as a weapon used by the Normans in the Bayeux tapestry, maces are also shown in the Maciejewski Bible of the 13th century and it is known that the Nomads and Turks used medieval mace weapons in combat that had animal head designs.